C241-SA02/24PDInsight-BackEnd/README.md

 Ensure that your Google Cloud project has these services enabled and configured.

-## Authentication

-Firebase is used for user authentication.
-Ensure that your Firebase project is properly configured and the credentials are added to your `.env` file.

-## Contributing

-1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature/my-new-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin feature/my-new-feature`.
-5. Submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.